department-of-veterans-affairs/va.gov-team/teams/vsp/teams/insights-analytics/customer-support-guidelines.md

 ## Rotation Responsibilities

+If you are on Rotation, you are responsible for
+- Updating the [customer support tracker](https://www.google.com/url?sa=t&rct=j&esrc=s&source=appssearch&uact=8&cd=0&cad=rja&q&sig2=cbQjnVK0JLUOHGGqJ6Y92w&ved=0ahUKEwjy6MSzopztAhWxQKsCHdWmCeM4ABABKAAwAA&url=https://drive.google.com/a/adhocteam.us/open?id%3D1BmFJKmkJsgXaj_kebn16veLVJ5H52wlCjmbpS5JdXKo%26usp%3Dchrome_omnibox&usg=AOvVaw3M4ssAuoz4H98w0TKceJzJ) with new requests from the week
+- Updating the #vfs-platform-support Slack channel description with your name
-If you are on Rotation, you are responsible for responding to customer inquiries & requests within the business day (your time zone):
+- responding to customer inquiries & requests within the business day (your time zone):

 **Slack**

-- Responding to Slack messages.
+- Update the support tracker with new requests and update your- Respond to Slack messages.

   - The customer should have a response within 2-3 hours during the business day.
   - These channels should be monitored: `#vfs-platform-support`, `#vfs-analytics`, `#vsp-analytics`